LuisZuluaga/LuisZuluaga/README.md

 ### Luis Zuluaga - JS Developer

-Hi, my name is Luis Zuluaga, I'm a mechanical engineer from Medellin, Colombia.
-I'm currently developing apps using JS, TS, NodeJS and Electron.
+Hi, my name is Luis Zuluaga, I'm a engineer from Medellin, Colombia.
+I'm currently developing apps using Rails and VueJS.

 <!--
 **LuisZuluaga/LuisZuluaga** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.